FBW23/deployment-guide/README.md

 - Usage of your Env Variables in your React code: process.env.KEY

+- Important: Whenever you change contents of the .env file, you need to quit your current running react and run npm start again
+  - The React dev server does not detect changes on .env files by default

 Most prominent use case: Outsource URL of API

 ### Step 1 - GitHub Pages script & homepage key